brimdata/zed/ppl/cmd/zar/README.md

 ```

 Now, let's ingest the data using "zar import".
 We are working on more
-sophisticated ways to ingest data (e.g., by the standard time partitioning
+sophisticated ways to ingest data (e.g., arbitrary partition keys and
-techniques of year/month/day/hour etc), but for now zar import just chops
+auto-sizing of partitions) but for now zar import just chops its input into
-its input into chunk files of approximately equal size.
-We'll chop into chunks
+chunk files of approximately equal size, each sorted by timestamp in descending
-of 25MB, which is very small, but in this example the data set is
+order.
+We'll chop into chunks of 25MB, which is very small, but in this
-fairly small (175MB) and you can always try it out on larger data sets:
+example the data set is fairly small (175MB) and you can always try it out on
+larger data sets:
 ```
 zar import -s 25MB zng/*.gz
 ```